Spica-Vir/Spica-Vir.github.io/_posts/2022-04-06-Structure and usage of clusters.md

 However, multithreading is not always advantageous.
 A technical prerequisite is that the program should be developed for multithread proposes.
 Python, for example, is a pseudo-multithread language, while Java is a real one.
 Sometimes multithreading can lead to catastrophic results.
 Since threads share the same resource allocation (CPU, RAM, I/O, etc.), when a thread fails, the whole process fails as well.
 Comparatively, in multiple processes, other processes will be protected if a process fails.

 In practice, users can either run each process in serial (i.e., number of threads = 1), or in parallel (i.e., number of threads > 1) on clusters.
 However, **the former is recommended**, because of more secured resource managements.
 The latter is not advantageous.
-Besides the problem mentioned above, it might lead to problems such as memory leak when running programs either: poorly developed for multithreading /  compiled with improper flags / launched in an improper environmental setup - common problems of scientific computing packages & their users. :-)
+Besides the problem mentioned above, it might lead to problems such as memory leak when running programs either: not developed for multithreading / requires improper packages (See the famous [libfabric issue](https://docs.archer2.ac.uk/known-issues/#oom-due-to-memory-leak-in-libfabric-added-2022-02-23) on ARCHER2) - common problems of scientific computing packages & their users. :-)

 ## More nodes vs more CPUs

-When memory allocation is allowed, from my experience, using more CPUs/processes per node is usually a better idea, considering that all nodes have independent memory space and the inter-node communications are achieved by wired networks.
+When the allocated memory permits, from my experience, using more CPUs/processes per node is usually a better idea, considering that all nodes have independent memory space and the inter-node communications are achieved by wired networks.
 It almost always takes longer to coordinate nodes than to coordinate processors within the same node.

 # The internal coordinator: What is MPI

 Message passing interface, or MPI, is a standard for communicating and transferring data between nodes and therefore distributed memories.
 It is utilized via MPI libraries.
 The most popular implementations include:

 - [MPICH](https://www.mpich.org/) - an open-source library;
-- [Intel MPI](https://www.intel.com/content/www/us/en/developer/tools/oneapi/mpi-library.html#gs.xld8oa) - a popular implementation of MPICH especially developed for Intel CPUs;
+- [Intel MPI](https://www.intel.com/content/www/us/en/developer/tools/oneapi/mpi-library.html#gs.xld8oa) - a popular implementation of MPICH especially optimised for Intel CPUs;
 - [OpenMPI](https://www.open-mpi.org/) - an open-source library;
 - [OpenMP](https://www.openmp.org/) - Not MPI; parallelization based on shared memory, so only implemented in a single node; can be used for multithreading;

-In practice, a hybrid parallelization combining MPI and OpenMP to run multithread jobs on cluster is allowed, though not recommended.
+In practice, a hybrid parallelization combining MPI and OpenMP to run multithread jobs on cluster is allowed, though sometimes not recommended.
 The first process (probably not a node or a processor) is usually allocated for I/O, and the rest is used for parallel computing.

 So far, MPI only supports C/C++ and FORTRAN, which explains why all parallel computing software is based on these languages.
 To launch an executable in parallel, one should specify: `mpiexec` or `mpirun`.

 Technical details about how MPI is implemented is too advanced for typical computational chemists / solid state physicists, which is a specific, completely different research area, so they are not covered in this page.

-# Distribute files
+# Distribute files: The role of job submission scripts

 As mentioned in previous sections, memories are distributed to nodes.
 Considering the inefficiency of inter-node communication, it is unpractical to frequently transfer files across nodes.
 In practice, required input files are duplicated, or synced, to all the nodes before any calculation.
-During the calculation, data is transferred from computing nodes to the I/O node.
+During the calculation, data is transferred from computing nodes between the I/O node.

 Although such sync is automatic for almost any modern cluster, it is safer to specify that when developing job submission scripts: